Pilgrim Holiness Church: Doctrine

-In doctrine and practice they are conservative evangelicals of Wesleyan-Arminian persuasion who believe the Bible is the only written word of God, with the original text inspired by God and without error.
+In doctrine and practice they are conservative evangelicals of Wesleyan Methodist persuasion, who believe the Bible is the only written word of God, with the original text inspired by God and without error.

 They believe the Creator God has revealed Himself to us in three persons: the Father, Son, and Holy Spirit.
 They believe in the necessity of personal salvation by grace through faith in the atoning blood of Jesus Christ.

 They believe that the Holy Spirit is instrumental in leading a believer to recognize the need of holiness of heart, wrought instantaneously as a second definite work of grace when one's will is yielded to God's, therefore making it possible for him to perfectly love God with all his heart, soul, mind and strength.

 They believe in the imminent return of Jesus Christ for the taking away of the universal Church of God.

 The Korea Holiness Church as the Daughter of IAHC

-Among many other Holiness children, the Korea Holiness Church (KHC), daughter of the IAHC/PHC since 1905, emphasizes on a full gospel or the four-fold gospel mottos: regeneration, the baptism with Holy Spirit as the entire sanctification, divine healing and the second coming of Jesus with doing home evangelism and sending overseas missionaries.
+Among many other Holiness children, the Korea Holiness Church (KHC), daughter of the IAHC/PHC since 1905, emphasizes on a Full Gospel or the four-fold gospel mottos: regeneration, the baptism with Holy Spirit as the entire sanctification, divine healing and the second coming of Jesus with doing home evangelism and sending overseas missionaries.
 The KHC has approximately 10,000 churches globally and two million members in the four Korean holiness denominations in 2010.
 Seoul Theological University, organ of the Korea Evangelical Holiness Church (KEHC 8,000 churches and 0.8 million members), has 5,000 students.
 Sung Kyul (Holiness) University, organ of Korea Jesus Holiness Church, separated from KEHC 1961, has 9,000 students.
 Korea Nazarene University, organ of the KNHC, separated from KEHC in 1948, has 7,000 students.
 Korea Church of God, separated from KEHC in 1936 has 100 holiness churches in Korea.